 - Recommending drinks is a fantastic and important skill for bartenders to master.
 We’ll cover it in more depth later in this guide.

-Now you know what bartenders do, generally, so let’s take a look at what they say.
+Now you know what bartenders do, generally, so let’s take a look at what they say and what they make.

 We've got a whole dictionary dedicated to bartender lingo.
 If you’re learning how to bartend, here are the important ones to know right out of the gate.

 - Straight up / up: shaken or stirred with ice, then trained and served without ice in a stemmed glass